 An appeal of a final grade must be made to the instructor no later than the fourth week of the subsequent semester.
-Any grade change requires the signature of the instructor, the director of the program, and the academic vice president.
+Any grade change requires the signature of the instructor, the director of the program, and the vice president for academic affairs.
 Any other discrepancies in a student's term record must be reported to the Office of the Registrar no later than the fourth week of the subsequent semester.